markandgo/AT-Collider/readme.md

 ![Sensors](/sensors.png "Sensors")

-`gx` and `gy` are the grid coordinates of the `tile` object.
+The `tile` object is passed as an argument for tile specific collision. `tile` properties can be set in Tiled or in `tile.properties`. `gx` and `gy` are the grid coordinates of the tile.
 The `side` parameter affects the direction the object is moved to resolve the collision.
 For example, if `side` is `right`, the object will be moved left.
 The callback must return `true` for the collision to be resolved.

 **Note**
 `right` is checked before `left`, and `bottom` is checked before `top` when moving.
 If your object is moving too fast, the `right`/`bottom` sensor could detect a tile when moving **left** / **up** and resolve the collision.
 One can avoid this problem by checking the direction of movement and only resolve collision with specific sensors.